keelefi/jox/README.md

 To run:

-    $ bin/src/job-executor <yaml-file>
+    $ bin/src/jox <yaml-file>

 ## Testing

-Currently, there are no tests for Job Executor.
+Currently, there are no tests for Jox.